thriveweb/great-start-elc/content/pages/faqs.md

           practice throughout our centre and considered an utmost priority.
         title: What are your Hygiene Practices?
     title: Health and Medical
+meta:
+  description: >-
+    Do you have a funded four-year-old kindergarten program at your centres with a qualified Kindergarten Teacher?
+What are the staff to child ratios?
+  title: FAQs | Great Start ELC
 ---